Dr-Awkward/afrotech/README.md

 ## Future Enhancements

 1. Integration with Electronic Health Record (EHR) systems.
-2. Expansion to support more languages, improving accessibility for non-English speaking communities.
+2. Automatic templating to speed up the onboarding process.
-3. Development of a user-friendly interface for real-time editing and customization of AI-generated reports.
+3. Development of a more user-friendly interface for real-time editing and customization of AI-generated reports.

 ---